 - Just one of a series of games with three levels of difficulty across the range

-- Always supervise your dog as it has parts that can be chewed or swallowed
+- Always supervise your dog as this dog toy has parts that can be chewed or swallowed.

-- It’s a small puzzle so may not suit larger dogs
+- It’s a small puzzle toy, so it may not suit larger dogs

 - Super smart dogs will work it out quickly

 - HIDE & SQUEAK FUN: The Hide A Squirrel dog puzzle is an easy way to get your furry friends engaged for hours of fun!
 Just fill the tree trunk with 6 stuffed squeaky squirrels, toss it, and let your...